 How To Pick a Triathlon Wetsuit?

 The suit should fit a person like the second skin; thus, it should not be loose in any case.
 It should provide ranges of motion in the shoulder.
 A triathlon suit should be one that provides comfort while in it.
-Size and fitness are the main features that a person should consider since some works and do not work irrespective of the style of the suit.
+Size and fitness are the main features that a person should consider since some work and do not work irrespective of the style of the suit.

 Specific characteristics help one to distinguish between the working suit and unworking one.
-The features include the fitness, the thickness of the material, the cut, and the bottom line.
+The features include fitness, the thickness of the material, the cut, and the bottom line.

 For more, check out our post on What To Wear For Any Triathlon?
 A Brief & Complete Guide

 The proper fitness